MarxSoul55/cats_vs_dogs/README.md

       teaches things in an intuitive manner with lots of nice visualizations.
 Whatever comes out of this series, I'm sure it'll be good.
 He also has series' on linear algebra and calculus too.
 * https://www.youtube.com/watch?v=bxe2T-V8XRs&list=PLiaHhY2iBX9hdHaRr6b7XevZtgZRa1PoU
     * This video is part of a short series on artificial neural-networks.
-I don't consider it to be a complete overview of the topic in any way whatsoever.
-It's just a small overview of some general topics.
-Might be helpful to you.
+It's just a small overview of some of the general concepts.
+It does throw in a few implementation-level concepts, like gradient-descent with matrices, which is a nice feature.

 Even having a solid background in machine-learning, you still need to (obviously) know how to program in Python and how to use the TensorFlow framework.
 There are so many tutorials for both of